Creighton Players to Watch Against Princeton - Sweet 16

 Top Creighton Players to Watch vs. Princeton - Sweet 16

 On Friday at KFC Yum!
-Center, the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) collide at 9:00 PM ET for their Sweet 16 matchup.
-The Bluejays' Baylor Scheierman and the Tigers' Tosan Evbuomwan are two players to watch in this game.
+Center, the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) clash at 9:00 PM ET for their Sweet 16 matchup.
+The Bluejays' Baylor Scheierman and the Tigers' Tosan Evbuomwan are two players to watch in this contest.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!